A Local-global principle for isogenies of composite degree: Boundedness of lift-exceptional primes

-\begin{rem} Serre's argument naturally gives $\frac{\ell -1}{4d_K}$, but this can be strengthened slightly.
+\begin{proof} Following the proof of Lemma 18' of \cite{serrechebotarev} naturally gives $\frac{\ell -1}{4[K:\qq]}$, but this can be strengthened slightly.
 In fact, in the case of potential good reduction at $\ell$, if $E$ attains good reduction over an extension of ramification index $4$, then over a ramified quadratic extension, a quadratic twist of $E$ has good reduction.
-Therefore in that argument, we may assume that $e \leq 3$. \end{rem}
+Therefore in that argument, we may assume that $e \leq 3$. \end{proof}

 \begin{cor} If $G_{E}(\ell)$ is contained in a radical Cartan subgroup, then